noembryo/KataLib/docs/index.md

 - **[Playlist](#playlist-menu)**
 - **Save tracks as new Playlist** and create a **New Library Collection** if more than one Tracks are selected.
 - **Add to selected Collection** adds the currently selected Tracks to the currently selected Collection.
+- **Position** opens a sub menu that let us save the track's current position or start the playback from its previously saved position.
+  - **Save current position** saves the current position of the Track to disk next to it, in a file with the same name as the Track's filename.
+  - **Play from saved position** plays the Track from the previously saved position and is enabled only if the relevant file exists.
+  - **Clear saved position** removes the saved position file if it exists.
 - **Open externally**
   Opens the selected file Track with one of our four Custom Editors (see [Paths](#paths)).
 - **PreBuffer YouTube Tracks**